glotzerlab/garnett/doc/readerswriters.rst

 POS-Files
 ---------

-The *POS*-format is a non-standardized *text-based* format for storing trajectory data.
+The *POS*-format is a non-standardized *text-based* format which is human-readable, but very inefficient for storing of trajectory data.
 The format is used as primary input/output format for the **injavis** visualization tool.
-Its use for large trajectory data is discouraged.
+HOOMD-blue provides a writer for this format, which is classified as deprecated since version 2.0.

 .. autoclass:: glotzformats.reader.PosFileReader
     :members: